cyclus/cyclus.github.com/_sources/devdoc/main.txt

 *Cyclus* will relies on Doxygen for automation of rich documentation from appropriately formatted comments in the source code.
 Current Doxygen documentation can be found at http://cnergdata.engr.wisc.edu/cyclus/develop/docs/ .
-This page will be updated weekly during active development.
+This page will be updated nightly.

 Documentation is a make target in the cmake build system.
 Documentation will automatically be built when you `make all`.
 You can build only the